sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model-ll2.md

 	- %python - used to run Python code.
 	- %r- used to runR code.

-2. Paste the following into the first paragraph and click the play icon to run the code (formatted text in this case).
+2. Paste the following into the first paragraph and click the **Play** icon to run the code (formatted text in this case).
 Note that it displays the formatted text, and adds a new paragraph.
 Notebooks save automatically.

     ````
     <copy>